cricehomelab/auth-app/README.md

 Completed items:
 1. Create better User model for db that would include a number of different features for a user.
+2. Created database_baseline.db with a default user and password.

 Current TODO list: